 ‘Ford v Ferrari’ speeds to No. 1; ‘Charlie’s Angels’ fizzles

-NEW YORK, NY – “Ford v Ferrari” left its competition in the rearview, racing to a $31 million debut at the box office in a No. 1 finish that counted as a win for big-budget originality.
+“Ford v Ferrari” left its competition in the rearview, racing to an estimated $31 million debut at the box office in a No. 1 finish that counted as a win for big-budget originality.

 Elizabeth Banks’ “Charlie’s Angels” reboot couldn’t keep up.
 The Sony Pictures release opened below expectations with $8.6 million domestically and $19.3 million overseas, according to studio estimates Sunday.
 Though the movie was relatively modestly budgeted at $48 million, it fell well short of the $40.1 million debut of the 2000’s “Charlie’s Angels,” with Cameron Diaz, Drew Barrymore and Lucy Liu.
 (The 2003 sequel opened similarly with $37.6 million.)